-The Steering Group discussed the recommendations coming from the previous workshops of the Scientific Committee and reiterated, in particular, the importance of maintaining long-term studies and giving consideration to defining and identifying restricted habitat.
+The Steering Group discussed the recommendations from previous Workshops and reiterated, in particular, the importance of maintaining long-term studies and giving consideration to defining and identifying restricted habitat.

-Particular attention was given to the research recommendations coming from the 2009 workshop, including the datasets identified by that workshop which remain relevant.
-The Steering Group adapted these recommendations in the light of new work and the Steering Committee recommends that the new IWC work stream should include:
+Particular attention was given to the research recommendations coming from the 2009 Workshop, including the datasets identified by that Workshop which remain relevant.
+The Steering Group adapted these recommendations in the light of new work and the Steering Committee recommends that the new IWC work stream should include the following.

-(a) a review of recently developed statistical models that can integrate the demographic consequences of climate change.

-This could include consideration of dynamic bioclimatic envelope models (e.g. Queirós et al. 2014) and suitable datasets from existing long-term studies (e.g. Guisan and Zimmerman 2000) should be sought.
-This could build also on the recent progress in modelling population consequences of noise (New et al. 2013; New et al. 2014); contaminants (Hall et al. 2006); prey/environment/sea surface temperature (Leaper et al. 2006; Cooke 2007; Williams et al. 2013) and so forth.
-Many of these analytical tools (e.g. Pollution 20201; CONCEAL2; some PCoD models; AquaMaps3) are open-source, and the Group encouraged their modification to answer questions relating to climate change and cetaceans to be addressed;

-(b) There should be liaison in this work forming a cross-cutting theme with various of the Scientific Committee's working groups including, but not necessarily limited to, Ecosystems Modelling (EM), Environmental Threats (E) and Human Induced Mortalities (HIM).

-(c) There should be further synthesis and meta-analysis applications on existing data sets to investigate plausible climate change scenarios
+- (a) A review of recently developed statistical models that can integrate the demographic consequences of climate change.
+This could include consideration of dynamic bioclimatic envelope models (Queirós et al., 2015) and suitable datasets from existing long-term studies (Guisan and Zimmermann, 2000) should be sought.
+This could build also on the recent progress in modelling population consequences of noise (New et al., 2014; New et al., 2013); contaminants (Hall et al., 2006); prey/environment/ sea surface temperature (Cooke, 2007; Leaper et al., 2006; Williams et al., 2013) and so forth.
+Many of these analytical tools (e.g. Pollution 20203; CONCEAL4; some PCoD models; AquaMaps5) are open-source, and the Group encouraged their modification to answer questions relating to climate change and cetaceans to be addressed. - (b) There should be liaison in this work forming a cross-cutting theme with various of the Scientific Committee's working groups including, but not necessarily limited to, Ecosystems Modelling (EM), Environmental Threats (E) and Human Induced Mortalities (HIM). - (c) There should be further synthesis and meta-analysis applications on existing data sets to investigate plausible climate change scenarios.

 Hazen et al. (2013) provide an example of a synthesis study that took a large tracking data set to make projections of redistributions under climate change scenarios for a wide variety of marine top predators (including cetaceans) in the North Pacific Ocean.
-The aim would be to help better understand and predict changes in movements and distribution in response to predicted changes in prey, SST, ocean
+The aim would be to help better understand and predict changes in movements and distribution in response to predicted changes in prey, SST, ocean acidification and so forth.
+This should be done using a set of testable hypotheses, e.g. species migrations tracking climate velocity (Burrows et al., 2014; Pinsky et al., 2013) and taking note of relevant work as presented at IMCC (i.e. 'Ecological traits and climate velocity range shifts in a climate warming hotspot') and niche envelope models (Kaschner et al., 2011; Lambert et al., 2014; MacLeod, 2009; Selig et al., 2014).